Phase-Based Multi-Gait Learning for a Salamander-Like Robot: Experiments

 \section{Experiments}

 In this section, we present experimental evaluations of the proposed framework.
-We first examine the omnidirectional locomotion trajectories generated by the robot, followed by the analysis of phase evolution under multi-gait command switching.
+We first examine the locomotion trajectories generated by the robot under multiple gait commands, followed by the analysis of phase evolution under multi-gait command switching.
 We also conduct ablation studies on phase coverage reward and symmetry-based data augmentation to assess their contributions, with results evaluated in terms of both phase behavior and cumulative reward.
+Finally, we compare the proposed approach with the end-to-end control scheme to further demonstrate the effectiveness of the overall framework.
 Visualizations of all hardware experiments are provided in the supplementary video.